Zuleta84/Haskell-Calculator/Haskell Calculator/README.md

 # Haskell-Calculator
-A web calculator using RESTful API principles in a Haskell environment

-## Initialising the calculator

-In order to setup this application you must have stack, yesod and cabal installed on your machine.

-To launch type the following into the terminal:
+A Calculator with a backend using haskell.
+You need to install https://www.haskell.org/ghcup/

+in the terminal write:
 ```
 > cd haskellcalculator
 > stack build
 > stack exec haskellcalculator
 ```
-This will intialise the web application on ```localhost:3000```, and will default you to the / route.
+This will intialise the web application on ```localhost:8080```, and will default you to the / route.

 ## Using the Calculator
 ### Operations